open/close all folders

-- In the CSI: Crime Scene Investigation episode "Willows in the Wind", while Catherine and Ted are on the run (not from the law - some assassins hired by an arms manufacturer are after the former) they "pay" a hooker who helps them out with Ted's business card (which can presumably be used this way).
+- In the CSI episode "Willows in the Wind", while Catherine and Ted are on the run (not from the law - some assassins hired by an arms manufacturer are after the former) they "pay" a hooker who helps them out with Ted's business card (which can presumably be used this way).
 Later on, her pimp provides them with a gun and disposable cell phones and also gets one for his trouble.

 Ted: This is a get-out-of-jail-free card.
 Don't abuse it.

 - Subverted in the comic strip Broom-Hilda, when Broom-Hilda was put on trial for her latest crime spree and found guilty.
-The complete idiot Irwin Troll, acting as Broom-Hilda's lawyer, tries to get her off by handing the judge a Get Out of Jail Free card.
+Irwin Troll, acting as Broom-Hilda's lawyer, tries to get her off by handing the judge a Get Out of Jail Free card.
 The trope is subverted when Irwin's ploy fails.
-Actually, the subversion is subverted, because this is just a dumb comic strip where no action has any real consequences ... so, in the next day's strip, Broom-Hilda is out of jail anyway.
+However in the next day's strip, Broom-Hilda is out of jail anyway.

 - Max Payne goes on a Roaring Rampage of Revenge in the first game of his series in which he guns down hundreds of assorted mafiosi and drug pushers.
 Not only does he not spend a single day in jail for any of this, but he's still on the NYPD payroll in the second game.
 It's implied that Alfred Woden and his "Inner Circle" pulled strings to keep Max a free man.
 Since Woden stands for Odin in the game's Norse mythology theme, it's no surprise that he's got the power to pull off such a feat.
 In the second game, Max is actually haunted by the fact that he escaped punishment.

 - Subverted in The Elder Scrolls IV: Oblivion.
 When the player character becomes Sheogorath, prince of madness, it is impossible for him to be imprisoned within the Shivering Isles; the guards will instead escort you outside the city limits and leave you to go off adventuring until you can pay the fine (or not).
-This sometimes leads to the less then amusing glitch of having a fine considered by the game to be too large to be payed off with no option to serve your sentence (that is, your crimes being so heinous the only option is immediate attempted execution by the arresting guard or jail.) making walking through most towns feel reminiscent of any given level from Splinter Cell.
+This sometimes leads to the less than amusing glitch of having a fine considered by the game to be too large to be paid off ,with no option to serve your sentence (that is, your crimes being so heinous the only option is immediate attempted execution by the arresting guard or jail), making walking through most towns feel reminiscent of any given level from Splinter Cell.